MikeCalabro/euler-everywhere/README.md

-# euler-everywhere
+# Project Euler Practice

-Solving Project Euler Problems in Python, R, JavaScript, and C!
+Solving Project Euler Problems in Python & JavaScript (and Swift and R and C)!